mbcarbonetto/qiime2-session/hands-on-pricust2.md

 &#x1F536; The input files for this step are the representive sequences (i.e. the ASVs) and the reference tree and alignment.

-**Hint:** It may be helpful to create a working directory for this step and copy all input files there, alternatively you can call the complete path for each file.
-Please note the paths in this tutorial may differ from your paths depending where you placed the refences and/or if you are using IIME2-sessions hands-on output files.
+**Hint:** It may be helpful to create a working directory for this step and copy all input files there, alternatively you can call the complete path for each file. *Please note the paths in this tutorial may differ from your paths depending where you placed the refences and/or if you are using QIIME2-sessions hands-on output files*

     mkdir picrust2
     mv Donwloads/reference.fna.qza picrust2/